Deep Snow, Bright Sun: March and April in Whistler

 In Canada, the day with the least sunshine is December 21 and it’s totally dark at 5 PM.
 By March and April we start getting way more daylight and the chairlifts stay open for an extra half hour or more.
 That translates into at least one more lap of ripping up the biggest ski hills on the continent (or an extended patio/Après session.
 Win-Win).

 3. Sunshine = T-Shirts and Goggle Tans

 All that extra daylight combines with April’s inevitable break from the spring storms and suddenly Whistler gets hit with some epic, sunny spring conditions.
 Mountain-top picnics and skiing 7th Heaven in a T-shirt are both must-dos.
-As well, Whistler’s big Spring status symbol is seeing who can rock the darkest raccoon-eyed goggle tan (a dark goggle tan means you are riding more days than working and therefore must have life all figured out).
+As well, Whistler’s big spring status symbol is seeing who can rock the darkest raccoon-eyed goggle tan (a dark goggle tan means you are riding more days than working and therefore must have life all figured out).

 4. World Ski & Snowboard Festival

 There is no bigger party on snow.
-Every mid-April since 1996 the WSSF has kicked out the jams with ten days of free concerts, huge ski and snowboard contests and some of the biggest art and culture events on Whistler’s calendar.
+Every mid-April since 1996 the WSSF has kicked out the jams with free concerts, huge ski and snowboard contests and some of the biggest arts and culture events on Whistler’s calendar.
 It’s the party to end all parties but the thing everyone forgets is the actual skiing and snowboarding.
 We pretty much always get at least one big bluebird pow day each festival and if the sun sticks around there is truly no better spring skiing/riding experience.

 6 (Bonus).
 Bright Smiles

 The people of Whistler live for snow — it’s literally why most of us are here.
 The big snows of March get everyone incredibly stoked and happy and with a bit of glorious sunshine in the mix there is truly no better time to experience the “real” Whistler.
 Just ask Lucky Luke.